nubarium/Biometric-SDK-Android/README.md

 // Either of the 2 methods can be used, but only one.
 // Set the credentials provided by Nubarium. facialCapture.setCredentials(<NUB_USERNAME>,<NUB_PASSWORD>);
-// Set the Api Key provided by Nubarium. facialCapture.setApiKey(<NUB_KEY>);

-// Step 2 - OPTIONAL
-// In case the application has been initialized before and want to reuse a valid token
-// Set the valid token and specifies whether autogenerate a new one
-// if the given token is not valid. facialCapture.setToken(<NUB_TOKEN>, true);

 // Step 3
-// Set the basic configuration (Options) facialCapture.setLivenessRequired(true);  // Default value is true facialCapture.setShowHelp(false);   // Default value is false facialCapture.setShowVideo(false);   // Default value is false facialCapture.setShowPreview(false);   // Defaul values is false
+// Set the basic configuration (Options) facialCapture.setLivenessRequired(true);  // Default value is true facialCapture.setShowPreview(false);   // Defaul values is false

 ```